Morgan Rielly Game Preview: Maple Leafs vs. Rangers

 Rielly Season Stats Insights

-- In 25 games this season, Rielly has a plus-minus of +3, while averaging 25:05 on the ice per game.
+- In four of 28 games this season, Rielly has scored a goal, but there are no multi-goal efforts on his ledger.

-- Rielly has a goal in four games this season through 25 games played, but has not had multiple goals in any of those games.

-- Rielly has an assist in 12 of 25 games played this season, including multiple assists three times.
+- In 14 of 28 games this season, Rielly has registered an assist, and in three of those matches recorded two or more.

-- Rielly has an implied probability of 51.2% to eclipse his point total based on the odds.
+- Rielly's implied probability to go over his point total is 51.2% based on the odds.

-- There is an implied probability of 43.5% of Rielly going over his assist prop bet, considering the moneyline odds.
+- Rielly has an implied probability of 44.4% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.